The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 Convert GPT hard drive to MBR basic

-Style conversion tool
+Style conversion utility

 While downloading the Aomei Partition Assistant program can be done completely free of charge.